Marine life: Marine worms

 Nematodes (roundworms) constitute a further worm phylum with tubular digestive systems and an opening at both ends.
 Over 25,000 nematode species have been described, of which more than half are parasitic.
-It has been estimated another million remain undescribed.
+It has been estimated that another million are beyond our current knowledge.
 They are ubiquitous in marine, freshwater and terrestrial environments, where they often outnumber other animals in both individual and species counts.
-They are found in every part of the earth's lithosphere, from the top of mountains to the bottom of oceanic trenches.
+They are found in every part of the Earth's lithosphere, from the top of mountains to the bottom of oceanic trenches.
 By count they represent 90% of all animals on the ocean floor.
-Their numerical dominance, often exceeding a million individuals per square meter and accounting for about 80% of all individual animals on earth, their diversity of life cycles, and their presence at various trophic levels point at an important role in many ecosystems.
+Their numerical dominance, often exceeding a million individuals per square meter and accounting for about 80% of all individual animals on Earth, their diversity of life cycles, and their presence at various trophic levels point at an important role in many ecosystems.